nettings/medianet/README.md

 # [mn] medianet

 > This is an experimental port to the latest RaspiOS based on Debian
 > Bookworm.
-It is currently under construction and you cannot expect it to
+It is now deploying correctly and reaching basic functionality
+> with the example configuration, but hasn't seen much testing on top of
+> that.
+> Also, it appears that some services we used are being phased out, such as
+> cpufrequtils.
+We need to research the current way of doing things, and
+> review and update all overlay configurations, particularly in cases where
+> we needlessly overwrite a whole file when we might be able to drop a
+> conf.d/00-medianet-foo.conf file more surgically.
+>
-> deploy reliably.
-If you are just starting with this project, please use
+> If you are just starting with this project or want to get anything useful
-> the current default branch bullseye64.
+> done, please use the current default branch bullseye64.

 The [mn] media**net** distribution is a derivative of Debian Linux/RaspiOS.
 It was created to turn Raspberry Pis into reliable audio nodes, signal